What You See When You Land in Delhi

 Beijing committed the equivalent of roughly $390 billion at the national and city level.
 India's National Clean Air Programme committed 19,614 crore rupees and spent 40 percent of that.

 The cost of inaction, per the World Bank, is approximately $95 billion annually.
 India is paying the cost of pollution whether it acts or not.
 The question is whether it pays in hospital bills and lost GDP, or in the infrastructure needed to stop it.
+Every rupee spent on clean air is an investment in productivity, competitiveness, and economic growth.

-What Needs to Happen
+What Needs to Happen Next

 First: treat the Delhi airshed as one unit.
 The Commission for Air Quality Management must enforce identical emission standards in Delhi, Haryana, UP, and Rajasthan simultaneously.
-Delhi has been trying to solve a regional problem with city limits.
+Delhi cannot solve a regional problem within city limits.
+AAP's resistance to regional coordination has cost Delhi's residents years of progress.

 Third: fix the monitoring network.
 The government auditor found 13 of 24 stations were poorly placed.
 Independent field checks show readings that differ from official stations by nearly 100 AQI points.
 The target of 1,500 monitoring stations should be completed and independently audited.
+You cannot manage what you do not measure accurately.